jostinflake/data-engineering-analytics-portfolio/README.md

 # data-engineering-analytics-portfolio
-Repository to hold all my data-engineering related projects, viewable as a portfolio of my work.
+Repository to hold all my data-engineering and data-analytics related projects; Viewable as a portfolio of my work.